Skip to main content

 • Instructional reading practices did not improve.
 We found low levels of instructional quality and a pedagogy that appeared not to have been impacted by Read Liberia training or materials.

 • The difference in the availability of text between treatment and control schools was stark.
-In all but one treatment class most learners had their own copy of the Let’s Read anthology, consisting of 50 leveled fiction and non-fiction texts and an additional 34 picture stories.
+In all but one treatment class, most learners had their own copy of the Let’s Read anthology, consisting of 50 leveled fiction and non-fiction texts and an additional 34 picture stories.
 Students could produce these even when they were not used in the lesson.
 They carried these readers to and from home and school and they looked well-used.
-In contrast, students in nine of the thirteen control classrooms had no reading text of their own, and relied on the blackboard, a teacher’s single reading text, or handwritten text in their notebooks for reading in class.
+In contrast, students in nine of the 13 control classrooms had no reading text of their own, and relied on the blackboard, a teacher’s single reading text, or handwritten text in their notebooks for reading in class.
 Read Liberia students also have an activity book and supplementary reading materials.

 Project Leads